-Since its inception in 2004, the Women's Fund of Satna Barbara has operated as a Field of Interest Fund of the Santa Barbara Foundation, which means the Foundation handles our financial transactions and serves as our 501(c)(3).
-For this we pay a 3% administrataive fee.
+From our inception in 2004 until mid-2019, the Women's Fund of Santa Barbara operated as a Field of Interest Fund of the Santa Barbara Foundation, which means the Foundation served as our tax-exempt home, handling our financial transactions for a 3% administrative fee.

-The Women's Fund's financial guidelines are straightforward.
+The Women's Fund's financial guidelines remain straightforward.
 We strive to minimize our expenses so that we can maximize our grants pool.
-Our administrative expenses rose as membership grew so we invested in technology allowing us to operate more efficiently.

 2018 Financial Snapshot

 At year-end, we had a balance of $90,561 to fund operations.

 More than $7.2 million has been donated sine 2004, benefiting nearly 100,000 local women, children and families.

 Membership donations collected during the calendar year make up the grants pool awarded the following spring.

 MYTH: The Women’s Fund is run by volunteers so it has no expenses.

 The first part is true.
 Dozens of talented women each donate hundreds of hours of their time and talent to the Women’s Fund.
 But we pay vendors for our database and website, financial and transaction processing, events, graphic design, printing, liability insurance and more.
 As the Women’s Fund grows, so do these expenses.

 MYTH: The Women’s Fund is a pass-through, expenses are minimal.